 Bridgeport is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Connecticut.
 With a population of 147,629 people and 38 constituent neighborhoods, Bridgeport is the largest community in Connecticut.
 Much of the housing stock in Bridgeport was built prior to World War II, making it one of the older and more historic cities in the country.

-The per capita income in Bridgeport in 2010 was $20,442, which is low income relative to Connecticut, and lower middle income relative to the rest of the US.
-This equates to an annual income of $81,768 for a family of four.
+The per capita income in Bridgeport in 2010 was $21,002, which is low income relative to Connecticut, and lower middle income relative to the rest of the US.
+This equates to an annual income of $84,008 for a family of four.
 However, Bridgeport contains both very wealthy and poor people as well.

 The most common language spoken in Bridgeport is English.
 Other important languages spoken here include Spanish and Portuguese.